JulianNicholls/Trellone/README.md

 A Trello Clone written with the MERN stack.

 On 7-Oct-2019, I have restarted the front-end with the latest React, using context and hooks.
+The checkboxes below show the restarted progress.

 ## Back End